infiniflow/infinity/docs/references/pysdk_api_reference.md

   Delimiter to separate columns.
 Supported delimiters include:
   - ",": (Default) Comma.
   - "\t": Tab.
+  - Any ASCII characters in `str` format.

 - **file_type**: `str` *Required*
   The type of the exported file.
 Supported file types include:
   - `csv`
   - `jsonl`
-  > This setting overrides the `file_path` setting.
-If you specify `csv` as the file name suffix in `file_path` while setting `file_type` to `jsonl`, the exported file will be in `jsonl` format.

 - **offset**: `int` *Optional*
   Index specifying the starting row for export.
 Usually used in conjunction with `limit`.
-If not specified, the file export starts from row 1.
+If not specified, the file export starts from the first row.

 - **limit**: `int` *Optional*
   The maximum number of rows to export.
 Usually used in conjunction with `offset`.
-If the table's row count exceeds `offset` + `limit`, the excess rows are excluded from the export
+If the table's row count exceeds `offset` + `limit`, the excess rows are excluded from the export.

 - **row_limit**: `int` *Optional*
   Used when you have a large table and need to break the output file into multiple parts.
 This argument sets the row limit for each part.
 If you specify **test_export_file.csv** as the file name, the exported files will be named **test_export_file.csv**, **test_export_file.csv.part1**, **test_export_file.csv.part2**, and so one.